Ten days: After an early coronavirus warning, Trump is distracted as he downplays threat

 “We have the best experts anywhere in the world, and they are on top of it 24/7!” he wrote.

-But behind the scenes that same day, Trump trade adviser Peter Navarro penned a memo offering a much grimmer assessment, warning that the virus could evolve “into a full-blown pandemic, imperiling the lives of millions of Americans.”
+But behind the scenes that same day, Trump trade adviser Peter Navarro wrote a memo offering a much grimmer assessment, warning that the virus could evolve “into a full-blown pandemic, imperiling the lives of millions of Americans.”
 It is unclear whether Trump ever saw that memo and others, and several White House aides dismissed the warnings from Navarro because of his broader antipathy toward China, where the virus originated.

 That Thursday, Jan.
 30, the World Health Organization declared a global health emergency, and the first human-to-human transmission of the virus was documented in the United States — a couple in their 60s, living in Chicago.
 But speaking at a trade event in Warren, Mich., Trump devoted scant attention to the issue.